BWibo/3dcitydb-mkdocs/docs/download.md

 ## `citydb-tool` database client

-`citydb-tool` is the default command-line client for the 3DCityDB, used to import and export city model data as well as perform database operations.
+`citydb-tool` is the default command-line client for the 3DCityDB, used to import and export city model data as well as perform data and database operations.
 Java is required to be installed on your system in order to run citydb-tool.

 - GitHub repository: [https://github.com/3dcitydb/citydb-tool](https://github.com/3dcitydb/citydb-tool){target="blank"}
 - Release download page: [https://github.com/3dcitydb/citydb-tool/releases](https://github.com/3dcitydb/citydb-tool/releases){target="blank"}